Emerging Frontiers in AI for the Life Sciences

 Decisions today that hold up across most futures:

-• Re-read this chapter in 2030.
-A frontiers chapter is most useful as a measuring stick.
-Note which frontiers materialised, which stalled, and which collapsed into hype.
+- Use this chapter as a timestamp.
+In 2030, note which frontiers materialised, which stalled, and which collapsed into hype.
 The exercise calibrates judgment about the next round.